-Copy trading is a passive trading strategy where an investor or trader copies the trades of another trader known as master trader.
-By copying the transactions of seasoned traders with a track record of success, it enables inexperienced investors to participate in the financial markets.
+Copy trading is a passive trading strategy where an investor or trader) copies the trades of another trader known as master trader.
+By copying the transactions of seasoned traders with a track record of success, it enables busy or inexperienced investors to participate in the financial markets.

 As a newbie, copy trading is a fantastic way to make money.
 Since even novice traders may start trading and generate money, it is a respectable approach to steadily accumulate wealth.
 Copy trading can be a wonderful option for someone who doesn’t have the time to do research and sit in front of a screen.
 Copy traders can boost their profits and lower their risks by diversifying their holdings.